-These magical Sugar Plum Fairy Cupcakes are lightly spiced with cinnamon and nutmeg, flavored with vanilla and almond, and are filled with fruity jam.
+Adapted from my vanilla cupcakes, these magical Sugar Plum Fairy Cupcakes are lightly spiced with cinnamon and nutmeg and filled with fruity jam.
 Top with vanilla almond buttercream and an array of candies for a perfectly festive Nutcracker treat!

 Sugar Plum Fairy Cupcakes are the epitome of festive.
 In the modern Nutcracker story, the sugar plum fairy is the ruler of the Land of Sweets.
 We saw the Nutcracker performed by the Pennsylvania ballet every Christmas when I was younger– my sister was a ballerina and danced in it!
 I used the Nutcracker ballet as inspiration for these candy-topped cupcakes, complete with purple swirled buttercream, gum drops, snowflake sugar cookies, peppermint swirls, and plenty of sprinkles.

 What Flavor are Sugar Plum Fairy Cupcakes?